 We started this series on the Rodgers by talking about the reliability of the family's oral tradition, including the story that Anna was a dressmaker.
 So that seems like a good note to end on as well.
 I've tried to stitch together their story and retell it as well as I heard it, but something is lost in the written word.
 I hope you can enliven it in your imagination and that you will pass it on.

 Transcription of marriage record for Edward Rodgers and Anna Cunningham

 Ohio Births and Christenings, familysearch.org

 Ohio Deaths and Burials, familysearch.org

 For this complete series of articles, see:

-Part four: Edward and Anna Rodgers: the Cleveland Years
+Part three: Edward and Anna Rodgers: the Cleveland Years

-Part five: Ned Rodgers and the Blind Pig
+Part four: Ned Rodgers and the Blind Pig